kechankrisna/aba_payment/README.md

 ## Widgets:
 - [ABACheckoutContainer()](lib/ui/aba_checkout_container.dart):A completed widget which allow user intergrate ABA Payment into their flutter app easily

+### Available methods:
+- `onBeginCheckout(ABATransaction transaction)`: Triggered when user pressed checkout button.
+- `onFinishCheckout(ABATransaction transaction)`: Triggered when after user pressed checkout button and transaction is created successfully.
+- `onBeginCheckTransaction(ABATransaction transaction)`: Triggered when user completed transaction payment and current transaction will be started to check if it success or failed.
+- `onFinishCheckTransaction(ABATransaction transaction)`: Triggered when user completed transaction payment and current transaction checking event is finished.
+- `onCreatedTransaction(int value, String msg)`: Triggered when user completed transaction payment and current transaction checking event is finished.
+- `onPaymentSuccess(ABATransaction transaction)`: Triggered when payment transaction was completed successfully.
+User can route to another screen after successfully.
+By default navigated to ABACheckoutSuccess()
+- `onPaymentFail(ABATransaction transaction)`: Triggered when payment transaction was uncompleted.
+User can show any message.

 ## Example:
 ```
 ABACheckoutContainer(